SebastianDanci/C-Coursework1/readme.md

 Directory Structure

-bin: Contains the compiled binaries.
+bin: Will contain the compiled binaries.

-data: Directory to store CSV files containing book data.

 include: Contains all header files with class and function declarations.

 src: Contains source files implementing the functionalities.

-tests: Contains test cases for the project (if any).
+tests: Contains test cases for the project.

-The program can only handle one csv file at a time, it will search troughout the root directory for the file pefferably it should be located inside the data directory.
+The program can only handle one csv file at a time, it will search troughout the root directory and all it's sub-directories for the file.